otter13/otter-component-library/README.md

 `babel.config.js`

+#### Publishing Storybook to Github Page
+I override the default script inserted by Storybook init: `build-storybook`

+This will tell Storybook to put the statically generated files into a `docs-build` folder.
+We don't actually need to create a `docs-build` folder in our repo as it will only be used temporarily for the deployment.

+I am triggering the workflow only when files change inside the `stories` and `src/components` folders.
+You can customize the script accordingly if your stories and/or source files reside in another folder.
+Alternatively, you can trigger the workflow on every push by setting the `on` section

+For more details, see inside `.github\workflows\storybook.yml`.
+For consistency, `yarn` is used instead of `npm` in the workflow.

+The actual deployment is in [github settings](https://github.com/otter13/otter-component-library/settings/pages), which automatically takes `/docs` to deploy to Github Page.

 ### TODOs

 - [x] Storybook
+- [ ] Figma UX Component Dictionary
 - [ ] More advanced components
 - [ ] SCSS
+- [ ] Automatically publish to NPM / Git module
 - [x] Host Storybook on Github Page
 - [x] Use Github's CICD (Github action)